webbjj/clustertools/docs/source/index.rst

 Version 1.1 (May 18, 2023)
 ---------------------------
-Thanks to anyone that has been using ``clustertools`` while it was in devlopment.
+Thanks to anyone that has been using ``clustertools`` while it was in development.
 I am happy to announce that Version 1.1 has now officially been released and the code has been published in JOSS.
 Thanks to the reviewers, Steven Rieder and Long Wang, for helpful feedback.

 Guide
 -----------------